MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 In GCP we used the following services:
 - Vertex AI: Used for training the models using custom jobs.
-- Compute Engine: Used for training the models.
+- Compute Engine: Used for training the models (alternative to Vertex AI).
 - Artifact Registry: Used to store our training, inference and monitoring containers.
 - Cloud Storage: Used to store our data and our trained models.
 - Cloud Build: Used to build the docker containers for training, prediction & monitoring.